-Additionally, not all marriages conducted in another country will be accepted in the U.S. To get around this, some couples have a civil or courthouse ceremony done either shortly before or after their destination wedding.
+Additionally, not all marriages conducted in another country will be accepted in the U.S. To solve this, some couples have a civil or courthouse ceremony shortly before or after their destination wedding.

 Destination weddings make micromanaging hard.
 In fact, the distance makes it almost impossible.
-Planning a destination wedding is hard work and a wedding planner can help take much of the planning burden off your shoulders.
-A local wedding planner is ideal as he or she will know the culture, have valuable contacts and speak the language (if English isn’t the primary language).
-A native wedding planner will also give additional insider tips to make your wedding planning easier and more affordable.
+Planning a destination wedding is hard work, but a wedding planner can take the planning burden off your shoulders.
+A local destination wedding planner is ideal as they will know the culture, have valuable contacts and speak the local language (if applicable).
+A native destination wedding planner will also give additional insider tips to make your wedding planning easier and more affordable.

 You’ll be placing much of your big day plans into the hands of others who are far away.
 You will need to be extra careful when vetting your vendors.

-Ideally, take a trip and meet with prospective vendors in person to get an idea of their style, personality and demeanor.
-If you can’t meet with the vendors face-to-face, schedule a video phone call with them.
-If you hire a wedding planner, he or she can meet with vendors on your behalf and tell you of your options.
+Ideally, meet with prospective vendors in person to get an idea of their style, personality and demeanor.
+Schedule a video phone call with your vendor if you’re unable to meet them face-to-face.
+Your destination wedding planner can meet with vendors on your behalf and tell you of your options.

 If you’re uncomfortable with working with someone remotely or you’re not satisfied with the local options, you can bring professionals from home with you to the wedding.
-If you do this option, you’ll have to pay for their travel and lodging expenses.
+Note that you’ll have to pay for their travel and lodging expenses.

 If you’re planning on a destination wedding to Turks and Caicos, and are looking for professional, local Turks and Caicos wedding photographer, contact Mermaid Pictures and Printing.
 We have captured many memorable Turks and Caicos destination weddings and our local roots help us to locate the best private, unique and beautiful wedding photo settings.